-While the United States, the U.K., and China have done little to follow up their desires with significant actions, the government of Abu Dhabi seems to be making a name for themselves thanks to the introduction of a brilliant initiative—freelance visa.
+While the United States, the U.K., and China have done little to follow up their desires with significant actions, the government of Abu Dhabi seems to be making a name for themselves thanks to the introduction of a brilliant initiative—a freelance visa.

 The freelance visa offers non-residents and UAE residents covered by their parent’s or spouses’ visas the opportunity to work legally in the Emirates.

-If you are a freelancer who has dreamt of relocating to greener pastures like the picturesque city of Abu Dhabi, you’d like the UAE freelancer licence.
+If you are a freelancer who has dreamt of relocating to greener pastures like the picturesque city of Abu Dhabi, you’d like the UAE freelancer license.

 What is the Freelancer License in Abu Dhabi?

-Whether you are a UAE citizen, resident, or a non-resident looking to take your freelance career to the next level, there is every reason to be excited about the UAE freelance licence/permit.
-However, before you become ecstatic, you must understand what the freelance license is about.
+Whether you are a UAE citizen, resident, or non-resident looking to take your freelance career to the next level, there is every reason to be excited about the UAE freelance license/permit.
+However, before you become ecstatic, you must understand the freelance license.

 This outstanding initiative was designed specifically for certain business activities deemed beneficial to the UAE economy.